erikw/tmux-powerline/README.md

 ![dual-line status bar](img/dual-line-status-bar.png)

 # Co-Maintainer
-[@xx4h](https://github.com/xx4h) is helping out developing, maintaining and managing this project!
+[@xx4h](https://github.com/xx4h) is helping out with developing, maintaining, and managing this project!

 # Requirements
 Requirements for the lib to work are:
 * `tmux -V` >= 2.9
 * `bash --version` >= 3.2 (Does not have to be your default shell.)
 * Nerd Font.
 Follow instructions at [Font Installation](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-installation).
-However you can use other substitute symbols as well; see `config.sh`.
+However, you can use other substitute symbols as well; see `config.sh`.

 ## Segment Requirements
 Some segments have their own requirements.
 If you enable them in your theme, make sure all requirements are met for those.